 Each paper gave us the foundation and intuition to understand the next, until we were ready to tackle the final WGAN-GParxiv.org paper.
-It amounted to a kind of protracted, socratic journal club, spiced up with the appearance of mystery guests who joined us in the Hangout session to explain finer details, including Martin Arjovsky (a first author on the WGAN papers), Tim Salimanstwitter.com, and Ishaan Gulrajanitwitter.com.
+It amounted to a kind of protracted, socratic journal club, spiced up with the appearance of mystery guests who joined us in the Hangout session to explain finer details, including Martin Arjovsky (a first author on the WGAN papers), and researchers Tim Salimanstwitter.com, and Ishaan Gulrajanitwitter.com.
 A real treat!

 You can find the finished product herewww.depthfirstlearning.com.
 In case I appear to be taking the credit, let me emphasize that James did all the hard work — I merely asked the occasional question, shared my intuitions where I felt they could aid the others, and helped to transcribe some of the video we recorded.

 One major function of learning experiences like DFL is to give one enough time to build intuition about the mathematics involved.
 To that end, I coded up some visualizations of how various divergence and distance measures behave for some simple distributions.
 In all cases we use a normal distribution as a “probe”: the density plots show the distance between this probe distribution and the target distribution, as a function of the probe’s $\mu$ and $\sigma$.
 The Laplace approximations to the modes of the target are shown as red dots.
 These Laplace approximations are illustrative because we might expect that the probe will experience a minimum when it coincides with one of these approximations, since they represent local Normal approximations to that mode.